finos/legend-sdlc/docs/re-architecture-worklog.md

   test servers from "backend-less by laziness" to a real in-memory `backend:` configuration, at which point the discovery endpoints work on test servers too.

+## Phase 5 — Backend extraction (L5)

+**Status: in progress.**

+Sequencing note (user-directed, on the record): plan §6 lists the GitLab extraction first; this phase runs the **in-memory backend first** — the first real TCK runner proves the L4 defaults and the suite itself before the two riskier refits (FS, GitLab) lean on them.
+The Phase 4 hand-off's "`DefaultEntityApi` as the first task of the FS refit" is pulled forward for the same reason: the in-memory backend needs a working entity api anyway, so the remaining L4 defaults land as their own step and the FS refit consumes them ready-made.

+### Step 1: the remaining L4 defaults (entity, configuration, revision)

+- **`DefaultEntityApi`** (`backend.api.entity`): the generic `EntityApi` over a `ProjectFileAccessProvider` — reads via `core.entity.EntityAccessOperations`,
+  writes via `EntityModificationOperations`, with the null-validations of the delegating shells it generalizes.
+Review access contexts resolve the review through a supplied `ReviewApi` (the supplier is wired to the session's REVIEWS-gated accessor, the `DefaultComparisonApi` pattern) and mirror the default comparison semantics — from = the review workspace's source at its current revision, to = the workspace at its current revision; backends whose reviews carry native refs (GitLab MR diff refs) override.
+- **`DefaultProjectConfigurationApi`** (`backend.api.project`): read = the L2
+  `ProjectStructure.getProjectConfiguration` with the default-configuration fallback both backends use today; update = the L3 `ProjectStructureUpdater` at the source's current revision, applied with the deployment's extension provider and platform extensions from `BackendEnvironment` (decision 3's pass-through made concrete); artifact generations and latest structure version exactly as in the (previously duplicated) GitLab/FS code.
+The configuration status report carries no review ids — surfacing config-setup reviews is backend-native (GitLab's MR search); documented override point.
+- **`DefaultRevisionApi`** (`backend.api.revision`): project/package/entity
+  revision contexts over the provider's revision access contexts, with the packageable-path message rewriting factored from `GitLabRevisionApi` (exception handling widened to base `LegendSDLCException`).
+  **`getRevisionStatus` is deliberately not defaulted**: which workspaces/versions/patches contain a revision is an enumeration only the backend can answer natively; the default throws 501 (a strict improvement on FS's raw-`UnsupportedOperationException` 500, consistent with decision 2), GitLab keeps its native implementation.
+- **Cross-API scope gate — decision 2's second enforcement point, now real**:
+  `BackendCapability.checkSourceScope(backend, sourceSpec)` — version sources
+  require `VERSIONS`; patch sources (including patch-sourced workspaces) `PATCHES`; workspace sources their flavor (`USER_/GROUP_WORKSPACES`) and, for backup/conflict-resolution access types, that capability.
+All three new defaults apply it before touching storage.
+It lives on `BackendCapability`, which already carries the scope→capability documentation.
+- `AbstractBackend.Session` wires the three defaults; together with Phase 4's dependencies/comparison defaults, §3.2's minimal contract is now literal: a backend supplies its storage provider, `ProjectApi`, `WorkspaceApi`, its user directory (`UserApi`), and a factory — everything else defaults.
+- TCK: `BackendContractTestSuite` gains `testCrossApiSourceScopeGates` (version-/patch-scoped entity access on a backend without the capability ⇒ `UnsupportedCapabilityException` carrying that capability and 501).
+  `TestMinimalBackendContract` drops its entity/configuration/revision throwing stubs — the defaults now cover them over the fixture's provider, which is itself the certification that the base class satisfies the grown contract.
+- **Verification note (2026-07-10)**: this step's full-reactor verification surfaced that `reorg` HEAD was red — a Phase 4 server startup regression, diagnosed and fixed as the Phase 4 correction above (its own commit, preceding this step's).
+With the correction in place the full reactor is green including this step.